Travel Blogging Kit List

 1. A Laptop Computer.
 I use a Samsung Q45Red laptop in my travels.

-This small 12ich model has exactly the right balance to blog on the web while travelling.
-It is powerful enough to run the demanding software needed to produce films and yet small enough to fit in a light backpack.
-While there is much debate about the carrying of a laptop versus the use of web cafés – I think that the advantages far outweigh the drawbacks.
-My Q45 comes with a large 120GB hard drive that is brilliant for backing up my film and photo’s.
-I have also installed the powerful film making software known as Sony Vegas Pro 8.
-This software requires a certain resolution to run and the production of even small films uses much in the way of the systems RAM.
-I had originally started with a ASUS EEEPC, but this was simply not powerful enough.
+, but this was simply not powerful enough.
 One balancing benefit of a 12inch model is that it comes with a very good keyboard and this is again vital to the production of fluid writing and not getting a hand cramp!
-I would much rather spend my time out in the country I am visiting; experiencing the people and the place; than stuck in an uninspiring web café.
+I would much rather spend my time out in the country I am visiting; experiencing the people and the place; than stuck in an uninspiring web cafe.
 Also, and very simply, web cafes are only in cities and the larger towns.
 It can be many days or even weeks before you can get to one and by then the inspiration may be gone.
 With your own laptop you can blog a little or a lot.
 You can blog up a mountain or knee deep in snow.
 You can think of an idea and reach for the means to convert it to a winning article.

 Other choices: ACER Aspire One.
 Cesca uses this laptop for her blogging and it is almost able to keep up with the Samsung with the benefit of being only 9inches in width.

 2. A Very Good Camera.
-Our choice of travel camera is the excellent Canon 40D
+Our choice of travel camera is the excellent Canon 40D.

 This camera is way above the standard digital snapper and more costly, but that cost is more than born out when you can produce images of such high quality.
 Compare the following examples:

 The first image was taken on a small and simple digital camera, while the second was taken on the Canon 40DDigital SLR (DSLR).
 The difference is immediate.
 If you want to take images that excite the readers of your journal you must use a high end camera and take the time to learn to use it.
 Canon do several appropriate models.
 The 450D is the new pro’sumer entry level camera and is an excellent balance point if stuck for the finances to go higher.
-If you are a serious photographer then the new Canon 50Dis definitely your choice.
+If you are a serious photographer then the new Canon 50D

 Among the many benefits of a high end camera are the ability to focus on a high zoom and the ability to change the lens according to the situation.
 So for example the following two shots were taken on the same camera: